 The Township of Duiksbraal

 Located along the southern coastal road and 15 miles from Heidelgard City, the small township of Duiksbraal is a village like many others in Heidelgard itself.
-It’s urban population numbers about 450 at the last Taxation Census 6 years ago, and has likely increased a little since then, though there are also 4 farms located within the 5 square mile boundary.
+It’s urban population numbers about 450 at the last Taxation Census 6 years ago, but after the events of the Headless Horseman it is now down to just over 325, though there are also 4 farms located within the 5 square mile boundary.
 There is also a small Tin mine fell into disuse over 80 years previously, and 3 working fishing boats from the modest wharf located along Tomasz’s Trail half a mile west from the village.
 There is still a great deal of forestry in this area like much of Heidelgard, the only cleared lands being that of the farmers for their fields.

 The Speckled Hen